shivannis/xandr-docs-public/xandr-docs/articles/monetize/credit-limit-overview.md

 ---
-title : Microsoft Monetize - Credit Limit Overview description : This page deals with Credit Limit Overview.
+title: Microsoft Monetize - Credit Limit Overview
+description: This page deals with Credit Limit Overview.
 Credit Limit is defined as the maximum allowed exposure on your account. ms.date: 10/28/2023
 ---